tapitennis/tapitennis/README.md

 - 👋 Hi, I’m @tapitennis
 - 👀 I’m interested in algorithmic development (e.g. HFT)
-- 🌱 I’m currently learning about operating systems
+- 🌱 I’m currently learning about
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me: email me at mrtomm22@gmail.com
+- 📫 How to reach me: email me at mrchesss22@gmail.com

 <!---
 tapitennis/tapitennis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.